About Skateboarding Programs

 - Games are energizing and easily fill 10-15 minutes of a skate lesson

-While it can be tempting to give away skateboards, these will very likely wear down over time, get stolen, be left in the rain and not be maintained properly.
+While it can be tempting to give away skateboards, these will very likely wear down over time, get stolen, be left in the rain or not be maintained properly.
 Most skate projects have a limited amount of equipment to work with and want to make the most their boards.

 Tips for “Loaner” skateboards: